-Companies active in this sector are excluded regardless of their level of involvement or turnover.
+Companies active in the production of such weapons or of their essential components are excluded regardless of their level of involvement or turnover.

 1.2 Tobacco

 Because of the health problems associated with tobacco use, the costs of which are for the most part borne by civil society, Ethos does not wish to invest in and thereby contribute to this sector.